tiagosiebler/bybit-api/README.md

 ```

 ## WebSockets
 All API groups can be used via a shared `WebsocketClient`.
-However, make sure to make one instance of the WebsocketClient per API group (spot vs inverse vs linear vs linearfutures etc):
+However, to listen to multiple API groups at once, you will need to make one WebsocketClient instance per API group.

 The WebsocketClient can be configured to a specific API group using the market parameter.
 These are the currently available API groups:
 |         API Category         	|        Market       	| Description                                                                                                                                                                                            	|